nmoreau/nmoreau.github.io/index.md

-# Nicolas Moreau Blog-ish Random notes and thoughts
+# Blog-ish Random notes and thoughts

 This is the place where I will host some good reads, ideas, notes, and samples.